 Moreover, the Doctor’s brain cells are affected too, meaning the new actor is free to create their own interpretation of the role.

-The Doctors are usually known by number (from the original First Doctor to the current Thirteenth) although they rarely refer to themselves in that way in the show – as far as they’re concerned, they’re all one person.
-Other ‘secret’ (previously unknown) Doctors have been revealed from time to time – such as the Fugitive Doctor – but the ‘Nth Doctor’ convention is kept for those who’ve actually held the lead role in the show.
+The Doctors are usually known by number (from the original First Doctor to the current Fifteenth) although they rarely refer to themselves in that way.
+As far as they’re concerned, they’re all one person.
+Other ‘secret’ (previously unknown) Doctors have been revealed from time to time – such as the Fugitive Doctor, the War Doctor and the Curator.

 The TARDIS… is bigger on the inside?!